vanhoefm/fragattacks/research/README.md

 <a id="id-extended-bcast-check-ping-bp"></a>

-- `ping BP [--bcast-dst]`: this is a variant of the above two tests, except that the ping request is now sent in a plaintext unicast frame instead of a broadcast one (no CVE is allocated yet - it's related to CVE-2020-26145).
+- `ping BP [--bcast-dst]`: this is a variant of the above two tests `ping BP --bcast-ra [--bcast-dst]`, except that the ping request is now sent in a plaintext unicast frame instead of a broadcast one (no CVE is allocated yet - it's related to CVE-2020-26145).
 This test must be performed against both clients and APs.
 The ping is sent before the client has authenticated with the network (i.e. during the execution of the 4-way handshake), meaning you must run tcpdump or wireshark to check if the device accepts this frame.
 Alternatively, when testing APs, you can add the `--bcast-dst` parameter similar to the above test, and then use tcpdump or wireshark on a second device that is connected to the AP by using the filter `icmp` or `frame contains "test_ping_icmp"`.

-- `eapfrag BP,BP`: this is a specialization of the above two tests that is performed before the client has authenticated.
+- `eapfrag BP,BP`: this is a specialization of the above broadcast fragment tests that is performed before the client has authenticated.
 It is a _very experimental_ attack based on the analysis of leaked code.
 It first sends a plaintext fragment that starts with an EAPOL header, which is accepted because the 4-way handshake is still being executed.
 Then it sends a second broadcast fragment with the same sequence number.
 Based on the analysis of leaked code some devices may now accept this fragment (because the previous fragment was allowed), but the subsequent code will process it as a normal frame (because the fragment is broadcasted).
 You must use tcpdump or wireshark on the victim to determine whether the frame is properly received, for example using the filter `icmp` or `frame contains "test_ping_icmp"`.
 An alternative variant